ALTERNATIVE FUEL VEHICLE ADOPTION GROWS 24% IN ONE YEAR

 Alternative Fuel Vehicle Definitions

-Plug-in hybrid: A plug-in hybrid electric vehicle has both an electric motor and internal combustion engine, and therefore uses battery-powered electricity and gasoline in tandem for power.
-Unlike conventional hybrids, the batteries can be charged by plugging into an outlet.
+Hybrid: Hybrid vehicles has both an electric motor and internal combustion engine, and therefore uses battery-powered electricity and gasoline or diesel in tandem for power.
+Unlike conventional hybrids, in a plug-in hybrid electric vehicle the batteries can be charged by plugging into an outlet.

 Fuel Cell: A fuel cell vehicle uses an electric-only motor like a battery electric vehicle, but stores energy differently.
 Instead of recharging a battery, fuel cell electric vehicles store hydrogen gas in a tank.
 The fuel cell combines hydrogen with oxygen from the air to produce electricity.
 The electricity from the fuel cell then powers an electric motor, which powers the vehicle.
 The only byproduct of fuel cell electric vehicles is water.